 What is Egg Freezing?

-Freezing eggs is a fertility preservation technique offered by fertility clinics, where a woman’s eggs are harvested, frozen unfertilised and stored for later use.
-A frozen egg can then be thawed, fertilised with sperm in a laboratory and implanted back into the uterus (in vitro fertilization or IVF).
+Freezing eggs is a fertility preservation technique offered here at RHG, where a woman’s eggs are harvested, frozen unfertilised and stored for later use.
+A frozen egg can then be thawed, fertilised with sperm and implanted back into the uterus (in vitro fertilization or IVF).

 Why would I consider freezing my eggs?

 For many women, having a child is not an option until their mid to late thirties or early forties.
 Egg freezing provides the perfect way to protect your fertility potential.

 But because our bodies change with age, with a decrease in our bodies’ ability to produce and maintain healthy cells, the option to remove and preserve eggs and sperm can be key.
 The ability to preserve eggs and sperm while they are healthy is often a highly important step for women who want to have children later in life.

 Egg freezing may also be necessary if there’s a problem obtaining a sperm sample during IVF treatment.
 If there’s a problem obtaining a sperm sample, egg freezing is a procedure which ensures the eggs can still be used when the sperm is available.